 Bequia has lots of diving and snorkeling spots to choose from.
 We made an appointment at Dive Bequia and they charged 20 US per person.
 The diving team took us to the Devil’s Table.
 They said it is one of the top places where you can see different kinds of fish, and if lucky you might spot seahorses.
 The divers knew exactly where to find them and we had the chance to take photos.

 Moonstone is another diving and snorkeling destination, unfortunately, we didn’t have enough time to go there.

 Jack’s Bar is one of the popular restaurants in Bequia.
 It is located at Princess Margaret Beach.
 It has a beachfront setting and a Caribbean island atmosphere.
-They don’t have a lot on the menu though, however their food was delicious and the cocktails were great.
+They don’t have a lot on the menu though, however, their food was delicious and the cocktails were great.

 Keegan’s Beachside Restaurant is also a nice place to relax and drink beer while listening to the sound of the waves.
 It is located just in front of Lower Bay.
-We spent quite some time there because it is a walking distance from our apartment.
+We spent quite some time there because it is a walking distance of our apartment.